shaunpwilkinson/shaunpwilkinson/content/home/teaching.md

 +++

-This is an example of using the *custom* widget to create your own homepage section.

-I am a teaching instructor for the following courses at University X:
+I am a teaching instructor for the following 2019 courses at Victoria University of Wellington, NZ:

-- CS101: An intro to computer science
-- CS102: An intro to computer science
-- CS103: An intro to computer science
-- CS104: An intro to computer science
-- CS105: An intro to computer science
-- CS106: An intro to computer science
-- CS107: An intro to computer science
+- BIOL228: Animal Diversity
+- BIOL371: Marine Ecology